ugnelis/yet-another-gatsby-project/README.md

 # yet-another-gatsby-project

-Gatsby project that uses styled-component and TypeScript
+Gatsby project that uses styled-component and TypeScript.